dellow/Web-Framework/README.md

 After cloning the repository simply run `bash install.sh` from your command line.
 This will do the following:

+- Install Bundler for Gem dependencies.
 - Remove the Git wrapper and replace with a fresh Git initialisation.
 - Remove any un-necessary files/directories.
+- Get all Ruby Gem dependencies.
 - Get all Bower dependencies.
 - Get all NPM dependencies, such as Gulp modules and JavaScript libraries (You can not use Gulp until this step is complete).
 - Does an initial commit on the new Git initialisation.